-The Upper Room, Jerusalem, location of today's Gospel

-Racksround
+Background

 Last week's gospel was taken from John's account of Jesus' appearance to the disciples after the resurrection.
-In last week's text he appeared to the disciples twice.
-The first time Thomas was not present.
-The second time Thomas was present with the others.
-The text for this week is from Luke's account.
-The texts that the Church has chosen for the Easter Season might give the impression that the timeline of the gospels parallels our own timeline, but that is not the case.
-Here Luke is describing events that took place soon after Jesus' appearance to the disciples on the road to Emmaus (Luke 24:13-32).
-As Luke describes the encounter of the two disciples with Jesus, he tells his readers that it was on "that very day" that the women, Peter, and the beloved disciple had all been to the tomb and discovered it empty.
-Today's gospel follows the account of some disciples' encounter with Jesus on the road to Emmaus.
-The first line here refers to those disciples telling the others of their experience of Jesus on the road and the breaking of the bread.
+In that gospel, Jesus appeared to the disciples twice.
+The first time, Thomas was not present.
+The second time, Thomas was present with the others.

+The use of this gospel text from Luke does not follow the traditional pattern of using Mark's gospel throughout the liturgical year, and supplementing Mark's rather short gospel with texts from John's gospel during the Lenten and Easter seasons.
+The Emmaus story from Luke is read on the third Sunday of Easter during the A cycle.
+Today's gospel text completes the Emmaus story.
+(Luke 24:13-32).
+In the Emmaus story, Luke states that the two disciples encountered Jesus on "that very day," the day that the women, Peter, and the beloved disciple had been to the tomb and found it empty.
+The first line in today's gospel refers to those two disciples telling the others of their experience of Jesus on the road and in the breaking of the bread.

 The text describes Jesus' appearance to a rather sizable gathering of disciples.
-In verses 33-34, not part of the text for today, Luke states, "So they set out at once and returned to Jerusalem where they found gathered together the eleven and those with them who were saying, 'The Lord has truly been raised and has appeared to Simon!'"
+In verses 33-34, not part of the text for today, Luke states, "So they set out at once and returned to Jerusalem where they found gathered together the eleven and those with them who were saying, 'The Lord has truly been raised and has appeared to Simon!"

 Here Jesus greets them with the customary greeting of the day, "Peace be with you."
 They are startled and terrified, even thinking that Jesus might be a ghost.
-Jesus first tries to assure them that he is real by inviting them to touch him, and then by eating fish.
-Having reassured them of his corporal reality, Jesus reassures them that he is truly the promised one.
+Jesus first tries to assure them that he is a real flesh-and-blood person by inviting them to touch him, and then he does it further by eating fish.
+Having assured them of his corporeal reality, Jesus reassures them that he is truly the promised one.
 He refers to passages in the Law, the Prophets, and Psalms that point to his suffering and death.
 Their minds are opened to the profound meaning of their religious tradition.
 Luke does not tell the reader which passages Jesus referred to that day.
-Again, Jesus greets them with "Peace be with you."
-His reaction to their fear and lack of faith is to demonstrate his physical presence and show them that he is the same person who was betrayed, condemned, and crucified.
+After Jesus greets them with "Peace be with you," his reaction to their fear and lack of faith is to demonstrate his physical presence and show them that he is the same person who was betrayed, condemned, and crucified.

 He also reminds them of his instructions to them.
-Jesus also makes clear to them that they are to be his witnesses.
+Then Jesus also makes clear to them that they are to be his witnesses.
 This commission to witness has been fulfilled already by the fact that two of them had returned from Emmaus with the news of what had taken place.